.44 Magnum: Dual-purpose use

 A Desert Eagle semiautomatic pistol in .44 Magnum.

 A Spanish-made Astra Model 44 revolver in .44 Magnum.

 The concept of a dual-purpose handgun/rifle cartridge has been popular since the Old West, with cartridges like the .44-40 Winchester, whose "high-speed" rifle loadings were precursors to magnum loads.
 Other dual-use rounds were the .32-20 Winchester and the .38-40 Winchester.

+Ruger introduced its first long gun, a semi-automatic carbine called the Ruger Model 44 chambered for .44 Magnum, in 1959.
+Marlin followed soon after with the lever action Model 1894 in .44 Magnum.

 Some past dual-purpose cartridges, like the .44-40 Winchester, gave their manufacturers trouble when people loaded the "high-speed" versions designed for rifles into handguns.
 Since the .44 Magnum was designed from the start as a revolver cartridge, there are no such issues, and SAAMI-compliant ammunition fires from any handguns or rifles chambered for the .44 Magnum.

 For a handgun cartridge, the bolt thrust is considerable at C.I.P. conform maximum loads and an important factor in weapons design.
 The greater the bolt thrust, the stronger the locking mechanism has to be to withstand it.

 As a rifle or carbine cartridge, the .44 Magnum is sufficiently powerful for medium-sized game, yet fits easily into a compact, lightweight package.
 In 1961, Ruger introduced their .44 carbine, the first .44 Magnum carbine.
 The lever-action Marlin Model 1894, and many other firearms are currently available in this caliber.
 With significantly longer barrels than revolvers and no cylinder gap (except in revolving rifles), carbines will generate a significantly higher velocity than a revolver loaded with the same ammunition.
 Tests with various ammunition in the Ruger Deerfield yielded a 100 yd velocity of over 1300 ft/s with a 240 gr bullet, comparable to the muzzle velocity out of a revolver.
 Loads using slow-burning powders maximize performance in both short and long barrels, with one published load generating 1500 ft/s from a revolver, and 1625 ft/s from a carbine with a 240 gr bullet.